shaselle/clean/README.md

 # Perfect JS
+Replaces all the require(file.js) and export statements in file with the actual file cotent, and compiles them into one single perfect JavaScript file for the whole project.

-Remove all unwanted require, exports, or source-map statements from a file and clean a single clean JavaScript file.
-A clean flat file with no extra code for external dependence tree modulation.
+You can , also clean source-maps statements from a file for a clean flat file with no extra code for external dependence tree modulation.

+### Results
+This result in :-

+1. A clean single JavaScript file
+2. Lesss code unlike what you get when using build sytem/browserify
+3. Its striaght foward and browser compatible js
+4. Improved code readabibity
+5. A simple new file while leaving your project intact
+6. Live Updates as  project file/s  change
+7. Satisifaction fro getting rid of unnecessary require overhead from project.

+##### NOTE:
+    This file is not yet tested so, check though the code to see what its doing before using it.

 ## Get Started
 All you need is to

 1. Get this perfect.js into  project root directory.

 2. Require perfect.js file into your gulp or grunt
   ```javascript
   let Perfect = require("perfect.js").Perfect;